The Mental Health Solution . com

 "Trust in Him at all times . . .
 (Psalm 62:8 NASB)."

-Sometimes this is what you need to do.
+Sometimes casting your burden on the Lord is what you need to do.
 Sometimes nothing else will work.

 It is recommended that you review the series entitled How to Cast a Burden.

 Eleventh, use prayer to break free of the foothold.
-Sometimes, only prayer will work (Mark 9:29).
+Sometimes, only prayer will work.

 Scriptures follow.